 - Branch of overseas company

 - Corporate limited partnership

-The most common operating entity would be an Australian incorporated company.
+The most common operating entity is an Australian incorporated company.

 - Company tax rate is 30%, except for 'small business' companies, which are subject to a reduced tax rate of 27.5%

 - No branch profits tax